Freedoms Foundation Campus Tour

 This memorial is a circle of 13 flowering crab apple trees, one for each Marine who died in a training accident in Vietnam on March 28, 1967.

-The sculpted wreath is made from 7,000 bronze bracelets worn in memory of POW/MIAs during the Vietnam War.
+The sculpted wreath, representing the five races of mankind, is made from 7,000 bronze bracelets worn in memory of POW/MIAs during the Vietnam War.
 Dedicated in 1974 and created by Harold Belug, the wreath is mounted on Barre Vermont granite, weighs 400 pounds and is 48 inches in diameter.
+A vault on the right side of the monument serves as a depository for additional bronze bracelets.

 Coast Guard Fountain